Women’s Health Studies

 Our expertise lies in evaluating the safety and efficacy of investigational new drugs, products, and procedures for the treatment of gynecological disorders affecting the health and quality of life of women throughout various stages of life.

-CITrials has a great reputation for producing clinical trial results accurately, quickly and with adherence to global guideline requirements.
-CITrials has a team of board-certified physician/researchers affiliated with Southern California’s leading universities and hospitals.
-These investigators partner with other skilled CITrials staff to perform both inpatient and outpatient studies working with central IRBs to eliminate the need for subsequent medical reviews.
+We have a great reputation for producing clinical trial results accurately, quickly, and with adherence to global guideline requirements.
+Our board-certified Principal Investigators partner with other skilled staff to perform both inpatient and outpatient studies working with central IRBs to eliminate the need for subsequent medical reviews.

-CITrials has a dedicated team to recruit and retain patients from diverse ethnic populations across Los Angeles, Orange, and Riverside/San Bernardino counties.
-CITrials employs a highly collaborative process between staff and community hospitals, mental health organizations and doctors to identify participants for clinical trials.
-The clinical trials are confidential, volunteers DO NOT insurance, and are provided compensation for their time and travel.
+We have a dedicated team to recruit and retain patients from diverse populations.
+We also employ a highly collaborative process between staff and community hospitals, mental health organizations, and doctors to identify participants for clinical trials.
+The clinical trials are confidential, volunteers DO NOT insurance, and they are provided compensation for their time and travel.

 Volunteer for a Clinical Trial

 If you are interested in one of our studies or would like to inquire about upcoming clinical trials, please call Patient Recruitment for more information between 7am - 5pm Monday - Friday.

 Call 912-744-0800 now or fill in the form below and we will contact you:

 Qualified participants will receive free medical care related to the study and may receive financial compensation for time and travel expenses.
 Enrollment is limited.

 Please call 912-744-0800 for details or fill out the form above.